kgiszczak/shale/README.md

 * Convert Ruby data model to JSON, YAML, TOML and XML
 * Generate JSON and XML Schema from Ruby models
 * Compile JSON and XML Schema into Ruby models
-* Out of the box support for JSON, YAML, toml-rb, Nokogiri, REXML and Ox parsers
+* Out of the box support for JSON, YAML, Tomlib, toml-rb, Nokogiri, REXML and Ox parsers
 * Support for custom adapters

 ## Installation